-Section 4.1 Until your membership ends, you are still a member of our plan
+Section 4.1 Until your membership ends, you are still a mem plan

-If you leave VIVA MEDICARE Extra Care, it may take time before your membership ends and your new Medicare coverage goes into effect.
+If you leave VIVA MEDICARE Extra Value, it may take time before your membership ends and your new Medicare coverage goes into effect.
 (See Section 2 for information on when your new coverage begins.)
 During this time, you must continue to get your medical care and prescription drugs through our plan.